cvxopt/cvxopt/doc/source/spsolvers.rst

 General Linear Equations
 ************************

-The module :mod:`cvxopt.umfpack` includes four functions for solving sparse non-symmetric sets of linear equations.
+The module :mod:`kvxopt.umfpack` includes four functions for solving sparse non-symmetric sets of linear equations.
 They call routines from the UMFPACK library, with all control options set to the default values described in the UMFPACK user guide.